 Each year, over 15 million people worldwide suffer from a stroke.
 As the second-leading cause of disability and death in people over the age of 60, stroke is devastatingly common.
 Fortunately, a familiar nutrient can drastically reduce the odds of it occurring.
 Research published in the American Journal of Clinical Nutrition and Stroke: A Journal of Cerebral Circulation found vitamin C to be exceptionally helpful in preventing strokes.
 Identification and Health Consequences When blood circulation to the brain fails, either from an obstruction or blood vessel rupture, brain cells begin to die from lack of oxygen, indicating that we’ve had a stroke.
 The event doesn’t discriminate between race, sex or nationality – even babies within the womb can have a stroke.
 The three different classifications include: Ischaemic strokes, which occur when a blood vessel to the brain becomes blocked.
 This is the most common form, accounting for 87 percent of (Read More)

 Continued from Part 1: Foods That Prevent Cancer Turmeric Turmeric is the yellow-colored spice found in curry powder.
 Curcumin, the active ingredient in turmeric, functions as both an anti-inflammatory and an antioxidant, and it may help prevent cancer by interfering with aspects of cellular signaling.
 In laboratory animals, curcumin has been shown to help prevent cancer of the breast, colon, stomach, liver, and lung.
 Using curry powder to spice up chicken and egg dishes is an easy way to incorporate it into your diet — and it has the added bonus of adding flavor to your meals, without any calories!
 Tea Tea contains compounds called catechins, compounds that scientists theorize may help stop the growth of cancer cells and prevent cellular mutations that contribute to cancer development.
 In Japan, where tea is the preferred beverage, green tea consumption has been linked to reduced risk of stomach cancer among women.
-In China, (Read More)
+(Read More)

 The presence of inflammation is what makes most disease perceptible to an individual.
 It can and often does occur for years before it exists at levels sufficient to be apparent or clinically significant.
 How long it has been smoldering really determines the degree of severity of a disease and often the prognosis assuming the inflammation can be controlled.
 One could also argue that without inflammation most disease would not even exist.
 Take a look at this list of diseases and their relationship with inflammation: Disease Mechanism Allergy 4 Immune Mediated Types + Sensitivities, all of which cause inflammation Alzheimer’s Chronic inflammation destroys brain cells Anemia Inflammatory cytokines attack erythropoietin production Ankylosing Spondylitis Inflammatory cytokines induce autoimmune reactions against joint surfaces Asthma Inflammatory cytokines induce autoimmune reactions against airway lining Autism Inflammatory cytokines induce autoimmune reactions in the brain arresting right hemisphere development Arthritis Inflammatory cytokines destroy joint cartilage and synovial (Read More)